A Brief History of Android: Company, OS Versions, Features

 Android Studio History

-Android Studio supports various programming languages like Java, Kotlin, C++, or Go to provide vast opportunities for building applications for every type of Android device.
+Android Studio supports various programming languages like Java, Kotlin, C++, and Go to provide vast opportunities for building applications for every type of Android device.

 The software includes code editing, debugging, and performance tools.
 Developers can also take advantage of such features as a visual layout editor, APK analyzer, fast emulator, or real-time profilers.
 Android Studio was designed to help you create high-quality apps, streamlining the entire development process.